 diskutil eraseDisk ExFAT USBNAME /dev/disk2

-Here, we have explained why SD card partition map gets corrupt, and provided free solutions on how to fix “Couldn’t modify partition map SD card” error on your Mac machine.
-The recommended way would be to recover data from SD card before you try out these troubleshooting tips.
+Here, we have explained why the SD card partition map gets corrupt and provided free solutions on how to fix the “Couldn’t modify partition map SD card” error on your Mac machine.
+The recommended way would be to recover data from an SD cards before you try out these troubleshooting tips.
 We hope it helped you in resolving the issues with your SD card.

-Make sure that you have a regular backup of the files on SD card to avoid data loss problems in any occasions of SD card corruption.
+Make sure that you have a regular backup of the files on the SD card to avoid data loss problems on any occasions of SD card corruption.